ZenMagick/ZenMagick/zenmagick/plugins/general/pageCache/Readme.txt

 * plugins.pageCache.strategy.callback [function name]
   Default: zm_page_cache_default_strategy
   The value is taken as function name to determine whether the current request is cacheable or not.
+  The function is expected to accept an instance of ZMRequest as single parameter.

 * plugins.pageCache.strategy.allowed [array|comma separated string]
   Default: ZM_PLUGINS_PAGE_CACHE_ALLOWED_DEFAULT